 As spring slowly awakens here in Ireland and the leaves are still unfurling, the landscape is changing.
 There is a throng of dye sources raising their heads after a spring that was slow to start.
 While there is always natural dye colour to be sourced during the colder months of winter, the natural dyer becomes spoilt for choice in spring.
 Some of my favourite natural dye plants are out in full force at the moment, it is a fruitful time to go foraging.
+Spring holds a rich palette of earthy natural tones which complement each other in that effortless way that only nature can achieve.
+Let’s take a look at 6 Spring dye plants to explore this season.

 One of my favourite sources of natural colour is the unassuming weeping willow, Salix Babylonica.
-This incredible tree has provided one of the most significant contributions to medicine through its bark & yields the most beautiful shades of terracotta from the dye pot.
+This incredible tree has provided one of the most significant contributions to medicine through its bark & yields beautiful shades of terracotta from the dye pot.
 In the late 19th century, aspirin was created after being derived from the salicylic acid of the willow bark.
-This was synthetically manufactured to become one of the most utilized medicines in our modern world.
+This was synthetically manufactured to become one of the most utilised medicines in our modern world.
 The colours from willow are saturated and range from soft pink to deep terracotta.

 If you take a walk in the hills & wild areas of Ireland at the moment, you will notice the landscape dotted with bursts of yellow clusters from Gorse.
 Gorse, Ulex, is a thorny evergreen shrub native to this little Island.
 The edible flowers fill the air with the heady scent of sweet coconut & remind me of suntan lotion and long summer days.
 Gorse is a vibrant source of yellow dye, with deep shades of green when you modify it with iron.